- What is a Gantt Chart?

 - Percent complete: A figure, mostly always based on an educated guess by the person doing the task, of how much work they have done and how much is still to do

 - Dependencies: You can also show the task dependencies in number form.
 Choose the “Linked From” column in the column settings.
 This is often an easier way of quickly finding out which task links where.
 Use the numbers in this column to track back the task dependencies – it can be faster than trying to trace a spidery line on the Gantt chart.

 These are the most common ones but you can also set your Gantt chart columns to show you virtually anything you want including actual start and finished dates, planned and actual cost and Work Breakdown Structure numbering.

-How Does It Know When The Team is Working?
+How Does the Gantt Know When the Team is Working?

 Can I Link Tasks to Risks and Issues?

-Yes, if your project management software allows it (ProjectManager.com does, by the way).
+Yes.
 You can link tasks to risks, issues and changes which makes it easy to navigate in the software and to highlight when a potential problem might need your attention.
 You can set up columns to display linked tasks and risks with one click.

 One of the easiest and most common things to fiddle with is the division of time that is displayed on the Gantt chart.
 There are two ‘levels’ of time displayed, normally the week and then the day.
 You can change the top tier to show weeks, months, quarters or even years and make the lower tier reflect the smaller division of time.

 You can also color-code tasks, shade out non-working time and personalize other elements to differentiate by team, phase or anything else you want.

 How do I print a Gantt Chart?